mneubrand/road-beers/_posts/2016-09-01-the-john-muir-trail-part1.markdown

 a 4 pound floating device for this section to float around in some lakes!
 We talked for a bit and shared lunch before we started the final climb of the day to Rosalie Lake.
 Megan felt better again, so Markus was again the one trailing behind on the climb as she practically ran up the switchbacks.

-We found a nice camp spot near Rosalie Lake around 1:30pm.
+We found a nice campsite near Rosalie Lake around 1:30pm.
 Since this was a short day, we had time to relax and nap before dinner.
 Dinner was amazing--we brought some Bettie Crocker
 Brownie Mix and made something that resembled hot chocolate with it.
 Tasted great!

 {% gallery day3 %}